 Just a couple of months ago I ran a test to see who was cheaper, Costco or ALDI for the items I buy most often.
 Hands down, Costco had more items for less than ALDI!

-Now you might not have a Costco in your area, or think that the cost of a Costco membership isn’t worth it (although it is, by the way).
+Now you might not have a Costco in your area, or think that the cost of a Costco membership isn’t a great deal, or worth it (although it is, by the way).
 Maybe shopping at BJ’s or Sam’s Club or even shopping online at Amazon would be better for you.

-Those who disagree will say that buying in bulk means buying things you don’t need and wasting food because it goes bad or stale before you can use it all.
-This is when you have to use discretion and only buy things in bulk that YOUR family will use most.
+Those who disagree will say that buying in bulk means spending more money by buying things you don’t need – and then subsequently wasting food.
+However, this is when you have to use discretion and only buy things in bulk that YOUR family will use most.

-If you don’t bake bread every week, then 50 lbs of flour probably won’t do you any good.
+- If you don’t bake bread every week, then 50 lbs of flour probably won’t do you any good.
+(Also, if you’re going to buy flour and other grains in bulk, make sure to store them properly to avoid having your food spoiled by pests!)

 These classic grocery saving tips get you the best deal up front and eliminate the need to shop for the item later in the month (and usually shopping less means saving more).